 STAR (Second Time Around Resale)

 Second Time Around Resale is a ministry of FUMC Gainesville.
 This outreach is completely volunteer-run and provides a much-needed source of affordable and high-quality goods to our community.
 STAR has everything from clothes to furniture to books to dishes, and more.
-STAR is open Monday, Tuesday and Thursday from 10AM-4PM.
+STAR is open Monday through Thursday from 10AM-4PM.
 Volunteers are always needed, whether on a weekly basis or even once a month.
 Find out more about STAR here.